hulomjosuan21/hulomjosuan21/README.md

 ---

 ⚡ Fun fact:
 - I'm a tech enthusiast who loves experimenting with new frameworks and libraries.
-When I'm not coding, you’ll find me playing with 3D modeling or diving into the world of game development!
+When I'm not coding, you’ll find me playing games like league of legends!

 ---